-Password Security for Faculty
+Password Security for Faculty and Staff

-It is best to start using 16-20 character password or, better yet, a passphrase to prevent someone from easily guessing it.
+It is best to start using a 12-20 character password or, better yet, a passphrase to prevent someone from easily guessing it.
 Really good passphrases should contain a number of character types, letters, numbers, and special characters.
 Keep them creative and unique to yourself.
 A passphrase combined with your own "Rules" for substitutions and character insertion makes them easier for you to remember but much harder for anyone or any computer to guess.

 Here are a couple of passphrase generation ideas.
 If you really like cookies, use Snickerdoodles, Coconut Macaroons, Gingerbread or Vanillekipferl as a base.
 Use a special character as a space.
 Substitute letters with numbers that look the same.
 Substitute "o" with the digit zero, "L" with the digit one, "S" with the digit five, etc. Make a phrase out of it, and mix in special characters.
 "Snick3Rd00dle$#r#good”.